mrenrich84/CV/README.md

 - Designed and developed office IT:
   - hardware infrastructure
   - server: Debian with user and group based access using Samba and MySQL
-  - clients: Windows XP machines interfaced with the server and Ms Office integrated with MySQL
+  - clients: Windows XP machines interfaced with the Debian server and Ms Office integrated with MySQL
 - Writing reports and technical support
 - Demonstrated an integration between AutoCAD and PostgreSQL GIS for saving the company from spending an unnecessary amount of money on other technologies
 - Cracked network and systems, collecting managers' passwords and sensible data to demonstrate the need for a budget increase in the IT department